grynova-ccc/quantum_periodic_representations/README.md

 Setting `PCA_red` applies PCA and returns a reduced-dimensionality version of the representation.

 ## Data Splitting and Periodic Table Visualization
-**As seen the data splitting technique when training and testing a model plays a crutial role.
-Three data splitting etchniques were used in the article.**
+As seen the data splitting technique when training and testing a model plays a crutial role.
+Three data splitting etchniques were used in the article.
+To use them, import the required packages as follows:
+Random split: `from sklearn.model_selection import train_test_split`
+Kennard-Stone split: